 Ovule pendulous on a slender erect funiculus; seed erect, 6-grooved.

 Raphe, the adherent funiculus connecting the hilum and chalaza in anatropous or amphitropous ovules or seeds.Seeds of Michigan Weeds | W. J. (William James) Beal

 In Flustra the young polypide-bud becomes connected with the 'brown body' by a funiculus.

-Any of three major divisions of white matter in the spinal cord, consisting of fasciculi.
+Any of three major divisions of white matter in the spinal cord.